phdmatamoros/LDP-VAE/README.md

 Vae_TrainTest-RealDataset.py trains all the attributes available in dataset, then the original dataset is encoded and pertubed to be analyzed using the latent space created by VAE.
-Results-VAE.py joins the results created by VAE Final_Evaluation_AVD.py computes LASSO and AVD distance
+Results-VAE.py joins the results created by VAE.
+Final_Evaluation_AVD.py computes LASSO and AVD distance.

 This experiments were run on a machine with Intel Core i7-12700H with a GPU NVIDIA GeForce RTX 3070Ti